athomaj/sightsite/_pages/donate.md

 ---
 <p style="text-align: left;">
   [paypal-donation]
 </p> Your financial support enables Stayin’ Alive Long Beach to help save the lives of animals and to improve their quality of life through rescue, adoption and sanctuary.
 We appreciate any donations.
-Without your support, we would not to be able to seek justice for the animals that do not have a fighting chance.
+Without your support, we would not to be able to seek justice for the animals that do not have a fighting chance.   [maxbutton id="2" ]